BND Hamburger Icon

 What are these references?
 Relative reference points can change when you copy and paste a formula from one place to another.
 For instance, if you copy a formula two rows to the right, the relative reference point will shift two rows to the right.
 Absolute reference points don’t change when copied.

-3. Click the bottom-right corner of the cell with the formula in it.
-Then drag down as far as you want the running total to apply.
-When the formula is dragged down, the absolute reference point, $B$2 stays the same.
-The relative reference point B2 changes as far as you drag your cursor down to B3, B4, B5, etc.
+• Drag down as far as you want the running total to apply.
+When the formula is dragged down, the absolute reference point, $B$1, stays the same.
+The relative reference point B1 changes as you drag your cursor down to B2, B3, B4, etc.

 What are some uses for a running total?

-While this calculation may sound a tad complex, it is actually a rather common concept that many of us come into contact with regularly, regardless of whether we are the ones using it.
+This calculation may sound a tad complex.
+However, it’s actually a rather common concept that many of us come into contact with regularly — regardless of whether we are the ones using it.
 Here are some of the uses for a running total:

-One of the most common examples of running totals that you are regularly exposed to involves the use of cash registers.
+One of the most common examples of running totals involves cash registers (many of which are part of POS systems).
 In particular, cash registers display a running total of various products as they are scanned into the system.
-Additionally, they typically keep a running total of all transactions being made throughout the day.
+Additionally, they typically keep a running total of all transactions made throughout the day.

-A cash register can house a reporting function that shows running totals of everyday functions in the store, including the number of customers at certain times of the day and the most popular items either of the day or all time, depending on the category.
-Using a running total allows retail stores the chance to identify trends among customers and better their operations.
+A cash register can house a reporting function that shows running totals of everyday store functions.
+Such functions include the number of customers at specific times of the day and the most popular items either of the day or all time, depending on the category.
+A running total allows retail stores to identify customer trends and improve their operations.

 Sales positions

-If you work in the sales sector, you are likely exposed to various running totals.
-For instance, if you have a quota, you may be using a running total to keep track of your progress until your quota has been reached.
-This is also true in other industries such as telecommunications or banking, where the number of sales, new clients, and products sold can relate to job performance.
+If you work in the direct sales sector, you are likely exposed to various running totals.
+For example, if you have a quota, you may use a running total to track your progress until your quota has been reached.
+This is also true in other industries, such as telecommunications or banking; here, the number of sales, new clients and products sold can relate to job performance.

-Managers can use these running totals to evaluate this performance monthly, quarterly or yearly.
-These running totals can also determine real performance against targets over time.
-This data can then be used to troubleshoot what is required to change when targets are not met.
+Managers can use these running totals to evaluate performance monthly, quarterly or yearly.
+They can also determine actual performance against targets over time.
+This data can then be used to troubleshoot what must change when targets are not met.

 Year-to-date calculations

-One of the top uses of running totals is year-to-date calculations.
-A year-to-date (YTD) calculation is used to record a certain function or activity (usually financial) from a certain date to the end of the year.
+Year-to-date (YTD) calculations are another top use of running totals.
+A YTD calculation records a function or activity (usually financial) from a specific date to the end of the year.

-For instance, you may see an array of year-to-date calculations on your pay stubs.
+For example, you may see an array of YTD calculations on your pay stubs.
 This is an example of a running total because it keeps track of the various payments made and taxes collected to give you a final total at the end of each year.
-These final totals are then transferred onto W-2 forms and used for tax purposes.
-Year-to-date calculations are also used to calculate rental income, the financial standing of a business or a stock return.
+These final totals are then transferred to appropriate payroll forms, such as W-2 forms, and used for tax purposes.
+YTD calculations are also used to calculate rental income, a business’s financial standing or a stock return.

 Inventory totals

-Another common use of running totals is the method a company uses to keep track of inventory.
-Companies must record the number of items sold and compare that number to how many items they have in stock, so this is an example of a running total.
-For instance, if you have 1,000 cookies in stock at the beginning of the week, every sale would be subtracted from the overall stock and result in a new total after each transaction.
+Running totals also come into play for inventory management.
+Companies must record the number of items sold and compare that number to the number of items they have in stock; this is an example of a running total.
+For instance, if you have 1,000 cookies in stock at the beginning of the week, every sale would be subtracted from the overall stock, resulting in a new total after each transaction.

 Bank balances

-Your bank statement gives you an itemized list of what is being deposited and paid out every month.
+Your bank statement gives you an itemized list of monthly deposits and payments.
 After each transaction, you get a new total.
 When you go online to view your account, you will see your running total.

 Gas mileage

 Ride-sharing companies and delivery services also employ running totals.
-Given that drivers are often paid by the mile, a running total keeps track of how much a person should be paid.
-This is also true when creating expense spreadsheets if you have to travel multiple days for work.
+Since drivers are often paid by the mile, a running total tracks how much someone should be paid.
+This is also true when creating expense spreadsheets if you must travel multiple days for work.

 Calorie counts

-Running totals can also be used to count your calories throughout the day or week.
-People who use a caloric count to lose weight can use an app or create a spreadsheet that allows them to input the calorie count of each meal to calculate days’ or weeks’ worth of calories ultimately.
-The app or spreadsheet will start with zero calories and create the running total dependent on what they eat.
+Running totals can also be used to count calories throughout the day or week.
+People who use a caloric count to lose weight can use an app or create a spreadsheet that allows them to input the calorie count of each meal to calculate days’ or weeks’ worth of calories.
+The app or spreadsheet will start with zero calories and create the running total based on what they eat.

 author image